DeBlase children murders: Background and murders

-Natalie Alexis DeBlase and Jonathan Chase DeBlase were born on November 4, 2005, and December 29, 2006, respectively in Alabama, to Corrine Heathcock and John Joseph DeBlase.
+Natalie Alexis DeBlase and Jonathan Chase DeBlase were born on November 4, 2005, and December 29, 2006, respectively, in Alabama, to Corrine Heathcock and John Joseph DeBlase.
 Prior to his marriage, DeBlase grew up in a relatively normal family in Mobile, Alabama, and he enrolled in public schools before he completed high school and graduated in 2003.
 DeBlase worked in several jobs and later married Heathcock, with whom he had both Natalie and Chase, but the marriage itself was riddled with conflicts and eventually, the couple divorced and DeBlase gained custody of the children in June 2009.

 According to Heathcock, who last saw her children on November 17, 2009, she was unable to provide for her children and hence, the custody for the two children were granted to her ex-husband, whom she described to be a good and caring father to both Natalie and Chase.
 Meanwhile, after the divorce, DeBlase began a relationship with Heather Leavell-Keaton, who was a visually-impaired scholarship holder and undergraduate student at Spring Hill College.
 The couple entered a common-law marriage and began to live together with DeBlase's children.

 According to several witnesses, it was observed that the children were subjected to mistreatment by the couple.
 On one occasion, when the DeBlases and Leavell-Keaton attended a cook-out at a friend's trailer, the friend saw Leavell-Keaton screaming and cursing the children and roughly grabbing Natalie, and the friend intervened and warned Leavell-Keaton to not go out of line in her treatment of the children or risk getting reported to the police; DeBlase reportedly did not stop the abuse.
 On another occasion, during a friend's birthday party, Chase was observed to be extremely hungry and later suffered from diarrhea, and it led to him being rushed to hospital.

-Based on official and news sources, before their deaths, the children were being fatally abused by Leavell-Keaton.
+Based on official and news sources, before their deaths, the children were being abused by Leavell-Keaton.
 It was alleged that on March 4, 2010, DeBlase permitted Leavell-Keaton to restrain four-year-old Natalie using tape, gag her, and lock her in a suitcase in a closet for an extended period; Natalie was also poisoned with antifreeze.
 Similarly, on June 20, 2010, Leavell-Keaton taped Chase's hands to his legs, strapped an object to his back, and gagged him.
 The boy, who was also poisoned with antifreeze, was reportedly forced to stand in a corner overnight while both Leavell-Keaton and DeBlase went to sleep.
 These instances led to the deaths of both Natalie and Chase under unspecified circumstances, and their bodies were later disposed of by the couple, who later moved from Alabama to Kentucky after the killing of Chase.